Hiteshgupta20/clock/README.md

 # clock using pure Js
-A native JavaScript library used to render an Analog Clock on the webpage using HTML5 canv
+A native JavaScript library used to render an Analog Clock on the webpage using HTML5 Canvas